LibraryCarpentry/lc-data-intro/_episodes/07-quiz.md

 > {: .solution}
 {: .challenge}

 > ## Q10.
-What do we put after a character to match strings where that character appears 2 to 4 times in sequence?
+What do we put after a character to match strings where that character appears two to four times in sequence?
 >
 > A) `{2,4}`
 > B) `{2-4}`